joe9663/prime/README.md

 ## Changelog

+### 2.7.0 ###
+* New Feature: Header layout presets.
+* New Feature: Partial Refresh enabled for more header elements in customizer.
+* New Feature: Replaced Column Width controls with new multi-sliders.
+* Note: Skipped 2.6.0 for more consistent versioning with BGTFW & Crio releases.

 ### 2.5.2 ###
 Bug Fix: Update 'Tested to' to 5.7

 ### 2.5.1 ###
 Bug Fix: Fix responsiveness of Pro Features Page.